pcmanus/cassandra/doc/source/cql.rst

 - Language rules will be given in an informal `BNF variant
   <http://en.wikipedia.org/wiki/Backus%E2%80%93Naur_Form#Variants>`_ notation.
 In particular, we'll use square brakets
   (``[ item ]``) for optional items, ``*`` and ``+`` for repeated items (where ``+`` imply at least one).
-- The grammar is provided for documentation purposes and leave some minor details out (only conveniences that can be ignored).
+- The grammar will also use the following convention for convenience: non-terminal term will be lowercase (and link to their definition) while terminal keywords will be provided "all caps".
+Note however that keywords are :ref:`identifiers` and are thus case insensitive in practice.
+We will also define some early construction using regexp, which we'll indicate with ``re(<some regular expression>)``.
+Lastly, we'll use the ``∅`` symbol to designed a potentially empty production.  - The grammar is provided for documentation purposes and leave some minor details out.
   For instance, the comma on the last column definition in a ``CREATE TABLE`` statement is optional but supported if present even though the grammar in this document suggests otherwise.
-Also, not everything accepted by the grammar will be valid CQL.
-- References to keywords or pieces of CQL code in running text will be shown in a ``fixed-width font``.
+Also, not everything accepted by the grammar is necessarily valid CQL.  - References to keywords or pieces of CQL code in running text will be shown in a ``fixed-width font``.

+.. _identifiers:

 Identifiers and keywords
 ^^^^^^^^^^^^^^^^^^^^^^^^